-A lot had happened in the world of beers and breweries the past month, and we’re here to give you a quick roundup of some of them.
+A lot had happened in the world of beers and breweries the past month, and we’re here to give you a quick roundup of some of the beer news.
 From US sailors drinking all of the Nordic beer to beers inspired by boots (what), we’ve got it all here for you.

-Here then, is 52 Brew’s monthly round-up of news from the brewing world.
+Here then, is 52 Brew’s monthly round-up of beer news from the brewing world.

 Reykjavik Bars Run Out of Beers Serving Thirsty US Sailors